 "Judge not brother, she is powerful and has not yet realized it."
 Thor said and Loki rolled his eyes.

 "We shouldn't startle her, she has a weapon on her, and I wouldn't want to be on the receiving end of it.
-I have seen one used."
+I have seen one used in battle."
 Thor sighed, Loki becoming bemused as Thor allowed himself to look at her legs as they started walking again.

 Slowly, a sheepish smile spread across Loki's face as he caught Thor looking at the curve of her hips as well.
 Suddenly a gust of wind blew the hem of her skirt up a bit too much, and they both averted their eyes as she adjusted the garment quickly.
 Loki watched as Thor colored slightly at the sight, and chuckled slightly at his embarrassed brother.